 - Local application of turmeric can help skin infections.

 - Hot ginger tea for throat infections.Have a positive mental attitude.

-The use of Homeopathy as a possible alternative to Antibiotics would be more favorable, harmless and cost-effective.
+The use of Homoeopathy as a possible alternative to Antibiotics would be more favourable, harmless and cost-effective.